patrickscoleman/translatefiction/README.md

-This is a simple little app to help me translate short fiction and study languages.
+This is a simple app to help me translate short fiction and study languages.

 Try it: https://www.translatefiction.com/
 About: https://pscoleman.me/posts/translatefiction